 A talented musician, Harlan Daubert made sure all seven of his children developed an understanding and appreciation for music.
-Daubert served as the band director in the North Lebanon School District in Fredericksburg, Pennsylvania, for 37 years, taking his marching bands across the nation to perform.
+Daubert served as the band director in the Northern Lebanon School District in Fredericksburg, Pennsylvania, for 37 years, taking his marching bands across the nation to perform.

 His passion for music made an impression on son Christopher, who began playing the trombone as a third grader.